DustinX/React-upvote/readme.md

   Features
     Rank order display is achieved by sorting the list of products according to their vote count and updating the UI

+  Building and viewing page
+    run 'npm run build' from the command line currently I left it so that the seeds.js has to be manually copied into the dist folder, since I felt that file was outside of the normal code for the page